How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Defining Chemical Space Measures

 \subsection{Examples of Chemical Space Measures}

 Definition~\ref{def:measure} is intentionally left general.
 Many measures related to the coverage, diversity, or novelty of a molecular set fall into this definition.
-We summarize these various measures used in literature into three categories: \emph{distance-based} measures, \emph{reference-based} measures, and \emph{locality-based} measures.
+We summarize these various measures used in literature into three categories: \emph{reference-based} measures, \emph{aggregation-based} measures, and \emph{locality-based} measures.
 We are also able to define new chemical space measures under this formulation.